nexiles/odoo_auth0/README.md

 will need to add to the add-ons path in your Odoo config

 ### Python dependencies
-If needed install pyjwt as follows:
+If needed install jwt as follows:

-    pip install pyjwt
+    pip install jwt

 ## Configure